 Using Your Phone on a Carnival Cruise

 As mentioned above, we’d recommend using the ship’s wi-fi to use your phone.
-This will allow you to make calls (you may have to use an app like WhatsApp to do so), send message, email, and browse the web.
+This will allow you to make calls (you may have to use an app like WhatsApp to do so), send messages, email, and browse the web.

 To access Carnival’s wi-fi, you’ll have to sign up for one of three packages:

-Social ($5 per day) — Offers access to social media sites like Facebook, Twitter, Instagram, WhatsApp, Snapchat and more.
+Social (~$8 per day) — Offers access to social media sites like Facebook, Twitter, Instagram, WhatsApp, Snapchat and more.
 It also provides access to airline sites.
 However, it doesn’t include access to most of the web, nor does it support in-app calling, streaming services (Netflix, Spotify, YouTube), or Skype.

-Value ($12 per day) — Offers everything in the Social package, with the addition of popular news, weather, banking, finance, and entertainment sites.
-However, it still doesn’t allow streaming or Skype calling.You can use apps to call such as WhatsApp.
+Value (~$11 per day) — Offers everything in the Social package, with the addition of popular news, weather, banking, finance, and entertainment sites.
+However, it still doesn’t allow streaming or Skype calling.

 You can purchase a plan at a discount before your cruise starts or you can simply purchase when you are on the ship.